- A2.2.9. Security by compilation

 Participants: Bizhan Alipour, Noreddine Belhadj-Cheikh, Abdessamad Imine, Michaël Rusinowitch.

 Social media such as Facebook provide a new way to connect, interact and learn.
 Facebook allows users to share photos and express their feelings by using comments.
 However, Facebook users are vulnerable to attribute inference attacks where an attacker intends to guess private attributes (e.g., gender, age, political view) of target users through their online profiles and/or their vicinity (e.g., what their friends reveal).
-Given user-generated pictures on Facebook, Alipour, Imine and Rusinowitch show how to launch gender inference attacks on their owners from picture metadata composed of: (i) alt-texts generated by Facebook to describe the content of pictures, and (ii) comments posted by friends, friends of friends or regular users.
-They assume these two types of meta-data are the only available information to the attacker.
+Given user-generated pictures on Facebook, Alipour, Imine and Rusinowitch show how to launch gender inference attacks on their owners from pictures meta-data composed of: (i) alt-texts generated by Facebook to describe the content of pictures, and (ii) comments posted by friends, friends of friends or regular users.
+They assume these two meta-data are the only available information to the attacker.
 Evaluation results demonstrate that an adversary can infer the gender with high accuracy by combining alt-texts and comments.
-Moreover they can identify sensitive words in the meta-data and hide them to decrease drastically the adversary's prediction accuracy.
-To our knowledge, this is the first inference attack on Facebook that exploits comments and alt-texts solely.
-Moreover by computing several vector representations for the same word or emoji, each one being specific to an attribute value, the machine algorithms can select the best one to boost the model accuracy 18.
-In our experiments, the attributes of Facebook users can be inferred from commenters’ reactions to their publications with an AUC from 94% to 98%, depending on the traits (gender, age, relationship status).
-Bizhan Alipour's thesis to be defended in February 2022 will present in more detail the employed techniques and the results.
-Protection against these attribute inference attacks has been investigated using machine learning explainability and adversarial defense strategies.
-More precisely, effective adversarial reactions have been generated to fool sensitive attribute (blackbox) classifiers 14.
-Experiments show that the resulting FOX system successfully fools (about 99.7% and 93.2% of the time) the classifiers, improving set-of-the-art baselines with a good transferability of adversarial features.
+Moreover they can compute sensitive words and hide them to decrease drastically the adversary prediction accuracy.
+To the best of their knowledge, this is the first inference attack on Facebook that exploits comments and alt-texts solely.
+This year they have investigated the case where comments are reduced to Emojis 33, 16.
+They have also introduced a retrofitting process for handling online newly discovered vocabulary in 32.
+Finally an adapted approach for age inference has been considered in 28.

 Participants: Ahmad Abboud, Michaël Rusinowitch.

-In a joint project with the Resist project-team and the Numeryx company, Abboud, Lahmadi (Resist) and Rusinowitch are working on the design, implementation and evaluation of a double-mask technique for building compressed, verifiable filtering rules in Software Defined Networks.
-As an alternative solution to the memory limitation of switches they investigate the distribution of filtering rules among several devices while preserving the network policy semantics.
-They also apply the rules distribution algorithm to design an efficient update strategy for varying sets of rules and topologies 24.
+In a joint project with the Resist research group at Inria Nancy and the Numeryx company, Abboud, Lahmadi (Resist) and Rusinowitch are working on the design, implementation and evaluation of a double-mask technique for building compressed and verifiable filtering rules in Software Defined Networks 18.
+As an alternative solution to the memory limitation of switches they investigate the possibility of distributing the filtering rules among several devices while preserving the network policy semantics 42, 17.

 8 Bilateral contracts and grants with industry